element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `remote_media_download_burst_count`

-*(string|integer)* Remote media downloads are ratelimited using a [leaky bucket algorithm](https://en.wikipedia.org/wiki/Leaky_bucket), where a given “bucket” is keyed to the IP address of the requester when requesting remote media downloads.
+*(string|integer)* Remote media downloads are ratelimited using a [leaky bucket algorithm](https://en.wikipedia.org/wiki/Leaky_bucket), where a given "bucket" is keyed to the IP address of the requester when requesting remote media downloads.
 This configuration option sets the size of the bucket against which the size in bytes of downloads are penalized – if the bucket is full, i.e. a given number of bytes have already been downloaded, further downloads will be denied until the bucket drains.
-See also `remote_media_download_per_second` which determines the rate at which the “bucket” is emptied and thus has available space to authorize new requests.
+See also `remote_media_download_per_second` which determines the rate at which the "bucket" is emptied and thus has available space to authorize new requests.
 Defaults to `"500MiB"`.

 Example configuration:
 ```yaml